lgibelli/singularity-docs/index.rst

 `here <https://github.com/alvarcarto/url-to-pdf-api>`__.
 The final example can be found `here on GitHub`_, and `here on SingularityHub`_.
-If you wish to just download the final image directly from Singularity Hub, simply run .
+If you wish to just download the final image directly from Singularity Hub, simply run ``singularity pull shub://bauerm97/instance-example``.

 Building the image
 ^^^^^^^^^^^^^^^^^^

 To begin, we need to build the image.
-When looking at the GitHub page of the , we can see that it is a Node 8 server that uses headless Chromium called `Puppeteer`_.
-Let’s first choose a base from which to build our container, in this case I used the docker image which comes pre-installed with Node 8:
+When looking at the GitHub page of the ``url-to-pdf-api``, we can see that it is a Node 8 server that uses headless Chromium called `Puppeteer`_.
+Let’s first choose a base from which to build our container, in this case I used the docker image ``node:8`` which comes pre-installed with Node 8:

 ::